ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper.md

     await ydbConnection.OpenAsync();
     ```

-   This option creates a connection to the database at the URL `grpc://localhost:{{ def-ports.grpc }}/local` with anonymous authentication.
+   This option creates a connection to the database at the URL `grpc://localhost:{{ ydb-ports.grpc }}/local` with anonymous authentication.

 2. **Using the constructor with a connection string**: